 Our next "setback" was that everything that we had wanted to order was unavailable.
 It took us 4-5 tries to finally order something that they were able to make from the menu (and while we were ordering, we were destroyed by mosquitos).
 But, once we finally found menu items that were available, our waiter brought us bug spray (!), and we settled in for an incredibly filling meal.

 We went with fresh fruit smoothies, papaya soup, beet ravioli, a chocolate & coffee tart, a chocolate walnut brownie with avocado ice-cream (when it first came out it was missing the ice-cream that we had been most excited for, but we asked about it and they brought it out), and iced soy lattes.
-Everything was delicious, even the beets (I really dislike red beets, so hats off to them)!
+Everything was delicious, even the beets (I personally don't love red beets, so hats off to them)!

 Our suggestion: Go for coffee and dessert.

-Don't have your heart set on a particular dish, and be ready to try something new based on what they do have available (I really dislike beets, but truly loved their raw beet ravioli!).
+Don't have your heart set on a particular dish, and be ready to try something new based on what they do have available (I truly loved their raw beet ravioli, which I never would have ordered if they had anything else available, ha!).
 The papaya soup is really refreshing, and their desserts are some of the best either of us have ever had.
 Mark doesn't like chocolate (??), but he couldn't get enough of the chocolate tart.
 Oh, and wear bug spray!